jfecher/ante-website/content/blog/safe_shared_mutability2.md

     @key_clone := 32  // error: mutating an immutable value
 ```

+> Q: If `imm` prevents internal mutability, how are we cloning an `Rc I32`?
+>
+> A: Good question - we probably can't actually clone `imm Rc t`'s.
+The same problem is also present if we had another
+> shared pointer type that doesn't require internal mutability for cloning though.

 When thinking about this type my original thought was that it must be thread-safe even if it contained types with interior
 mutability.
 After all, mutations should be blocked on those types like they are in the example above.
 Unfortunately,
 it still isn't thread-safe.
 It's possible to use ye olde Rc trick: